josh-jacobson/lambda-lecture-notes/3-1-advanced-react/2-the-react-lifecycle.md

 Use these to setup listeners, fetching data from an API and ultimately removing listeners before component is removed ("unmounted") from the DOM.

-These are the lifecycle methods you'll use often

 ## Rarely used lifecycle methods:
 * getDerivedStateFromProps
 * shouldComponentUpdate